yihsuanchen/TaiESM1_Sc_diag/hindcast/script/README.create_ERA5_hindcast_IC.md

 2. Edit createIC_01b-intrp_ERA5_to_CAM_coords.sh, and run it.

    This script will create commands running a NCL program with given files from the previous step.
-   The NCL program will Interpolate ERA5 surface pressure and T,Q,U,V on CAM hybrid vertical coordinate and lat/lon grids, and save these interpolated fileds into a new file.
+   The NCL program will interpolate ERA5 surface pressure and T,Q,U,V on CAM hybrid vertical coordinate and lat/lon grids, and save these interpolated fileds into a new file.
    The new files are used for running hindcast simulations.

 3. Use 'ncview' to check the original ERA5 fields with the newly interpolated fields.